The Chow $t$-structure on the $\infty$-category of motivic spectra: Introduction

 \subsection{Main result}

 From now on, we denote by $e$ the exponential characteristic of the field $k$.
 We prove the following key theorem about the Chow $t$-structure: \begin{theorem}[see Theorem \ref{thm:main-computation}] Let $E \in \SH(k)[1/e]$.
-Then there is a canonical isomorphism \end{theorem}
+Then there is a canonical isomorphism \end{theorem} Here, on the right hand side, $s$ is the homological degree, and $2w$ is the internal degree.

-Over $k = \C$ for the sphere spectrum $E=\1$, Theorem~\ref{thm:intro-main} tells us
+Over $k = \C$ for $E$ the sphere spectrum $\1$, Theorem~\ref{thm:intro-main} tells us

 as an integral statement.
 This is in contrast to Isaksen's result \cite[Proposition 6.2.5]{Isa}

 at each prime $p$, where $\tau: \Sigma^{0,-1} \1_p^\comp \to \1_p^\comp$ is the endomorphism of \cite{gheorghe2017motivic, Isa}.